5 Ways to Save on Cooking Oil

 1. Render and Save Animal Fats

-You already create a variety of oils in your kitchen when you cook—whether you’re frying bacon or roasting a chicken—they just need to be harnessed properly!
-Spending the extra time to render down a large fat cap on your steak or the layer of fat on top of a duck breast will not only make your current meal taste better but will create the base flavorings you can use for a future dish.
+When you cook, you already create a variety of oils—whether you’re frying bacon or roasting a chicken—they just need to be harnessed properly!
+Spending the extra time to render down a large fat cap on your steak or the layer of fat on top of a duck breast will not only make your current meal taste better but will also create the base flavorings you can use for a future dish.

 For instance, once you’re done cooking bacon—after you remove it from the pan, but before it has a chance to solidify—strain the oil into a small bowl to remove the burnt bits and solids, and then transfer it to a little jar with a lid instead of tossing it.
 (And never, ever pour it down the drain!)
-The rendered oil can sit on the counter for around a week and will keep up to one month in the refrigerator.
+The rendered oil can sit on the counter for around a week or be stored in the refrigerator for up to one month.

 The best way to render animal fats, like roasting a chicken or braising a large cut of beef in the oven, is to use a roasting pan with a bottom rack.
 Cooking those larger cuts “low and slow” is also the most effective way to preserve the quality of the fat so that it can be reused.
 You can clean and store the rendered fat in the same way as described above.